19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (8) In this section, “supplier”, in relation to any machinery, equipment or hazardous substance, does not include a manufacturer of those items when supplying, but includes an importer when supplying those items.

-(9) This section shall apply only to machinery, equipment or hazardous substance specified in the Fifth Schedule.
+(9) This section shall apply only to machinery, equipment or hazardous substances specified in the Fifth Schedule.

 ### Duties of persons who erect, install or modify machinery or equipment and persons in control of machinery for use at work